750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 5: Meta Elements (Setup: On-page)

-Meta elements, a.k.a. metadata, meta coding, etc., are one of the most basic parts of an SEO strategy.
-They have been around a long time and are still just as important.
+Meta elements, also referred to as metadata or meta coding, are one of the fundamental components of any SEO strategy.
+Although they’ve been around for a long time, they remain just as important today.

 Make sure you do your meta coding correctly and to the search engine’s parameters.
 After all, you are talking directly to the search engines about your website’s content.